How To Disable Ads In Terminal Welcome Message In Ubuntu Server

 Here is the contents of /etc/default/motd-news file:

 $ cat /etc/default/motd-news # Enable/disable the dynamic MOTD news service # This is a useful way to provide dynamic, informative # information pertinent to the users and administrators # of the local system ENABLED=1 # Configure the source of dynamic MOTD news # White space separated list of 0 to many news services # For security reasons, these must be https # and have a valid certificate # Canonical runs a service at motd.ubuntu.com, and you # can easily run one too URLS="https://motd.ubuntu.com" # Specify the time in seconds, you're willing to wait for # dynamic MOTD news # Note that news messages are fetched in the background by # a systemd timer, so this should never block boot or login WAIT=5

-Good thing is MOTD is fully customizable, so you can disable it entirely (ENABLED=0), change or add scripts as per your wish, and change the wait time in seconds
+Good thing is MOTD is fully customizable, so you can disable it entirely (ENABLED=0), change or add scripts as you wish, and change the wait time in seconds etc.

 If MOTD is enabled, that systemd timer job will loop over each of the URLS, trim them to 80 characters per line, and a maximum of 10 lines, and concatenate them to a cache file in /var/cache/motd-news.
 This systemd timer job will re-run and update the /var/cache/motd-news every 12 hours.
 Upon user login, the contents of /var/cache/motd-news is just printed to screen.
 This is how MOTD works.

 Also, a custom user-agent string is included in /etc/update-motd.d/50-motd-news file to report information about your computer.
 If you look into /etc/update-motd.d/50-motd-news file, you will see the following code.

 # Piece together the user agent USER_AGENT="curl/$curl_ver $lsb $platform $cpu $uptime"